Prepare your pool for the winter

-Draining the Pool Before Winter: A Guide for Effective Winter Preparation
+Draining the Pool Before Winter: A Guide to Effective Winter Preparation

 1. Plan Ahead: